miniEl/mobile-flashcards/README.md

 # mobile-flashcards
-This project is for Udacity as a. part of React Nanodegree Program.
+This project is for Udacity as a part of React Nanodegree Program.

 ## Table of Contents
 * [How to install](#how-to-install)